SarvarKh/ofn-wiki/Angular-and-OFN.md

 #### Global controllers and widgets
 Some Angular controllers (e.g. CartCtrl) are used globally and are available on every page.
 Some consideration must be given to dependencies, and data injection must be speedy: e.g. once-off controllers such as CheckoutCtrl can depend on CartCtrl, but not vice-versa.

+These one-off controllers (and their associated services) act as global singletons, and can be referenced by anything, anywehre.

 #### Always render in Angular
 It can be tempting to attempt to hybridize Rails and Angular, e.g. rendering with ERB, or injecting data using ng-init. **DON'T**.